RCellar/ElasticTest/README.md

 # ElasticTest

-The intent is to be a soup to nuts full instance of ElasticStack that is fully collapsible.
+The intent is to be a functional ElasticStack that is fully collapsible, primarily for Lab or Development usage.
 This guide presumes the usage of a Windows workstation, but can be easily modified to accomodate Mac/Linux contexts.

 Prerequisities (installation steps below):
 * 8 GB of System RAM, but 16+ GB is recommended, particularly if you plan to simulate load or development.